Military Association of Atheists and Freethinkers: Reception

 In October, 2012 the United States Army invited Torpy to speak at its twelfth annual Diversity Leadership conference at West Point.
 At this meeting he made his pitch for the addition of atheist or humanist chaplains.
-Included in the argument was the fact that the current chaplain corps is overly representative of the evangelical Christian faith along with a claim that atheist and others were being ignored.
+Included in the argument was that the current chaplain corps is overly representative of the evangelical Christian faith along with a claim that atheist and others were being ignored.

 Criticism

 The MAAF created some controversy in 2012 when Jason Torpy sought to remove a group of memorial crosses from a hilltop at Camp Pendleton, California.
 A set of three, 13 foot (4 meter), wooden crosses erected by a small group of Marines in 2003 had stood without controversy until a news story caught the attention of the MAAF.
 After threatening a lawsuit claiming violations of church-state separation, the Marine Corps Commandant was forced to decide whether it would stay or go.
 "This wasn't intended to be a religious memorial, it was just intended to be able to provide a fitting and a dignified memorial to their fallen comrades and frankly controversy was the very last thing on their minds." said retired Marine Colonel Nick Marano.
 "Marines and others who continue to come here to reflect will be sorry to see them go."
 MAAF addressed a long list of common concerns to distinguish its position from some of the attacks levied by opposition groups.